 Some of the airlines that offer direct flights from Manila to Hanoi include:

-For our trip, we chose Cebu Pacific because of its competitive fares and convenient flight times.
-We booked our round-trip tickets a few months in advance and paid approximately ₱7,000 to ₱9,000 per person—a great deal for a 4-hour international flight!
+For our trip, we chose Cebu Pacific because of its affordable fares and convenient flight times.
+We booked our round-trip tickets a few months in advance and paid approximately โ‚ฑ7,000 to โ‚ฑ9,000 per person, a great deal for a 4-hour international flight!

-💡 Tip: Keep an eye out for seat sales and promos, especially from budget airlines like Cebu Pacific and Vietnam Airlines.
-Booking early can save you a lot!
+๐Ÿ’ก Tip: Keep an eye out for seat sales and promos, especially from budget airlines like Cebu Pacific and Vietnam Airlines.
+Booking early might save you a lot!

 Good news for Filipino travelers: